Through COACHING, ASSESSMENTS and SPEAKING ENGAGEMENTS, I help professionals excel.

 (6/8) Pivot (as needed).
 Sometimes things totally change, and it may warrant a shift of direction or focus.
 Where there’s a will, there’s a creative solution to apply coaching to emerging circumstances.

 (7/8) Contribution of Knowledge and Resources: I’m always learning!
 I share up-to-date knowledge and resources with my client throughout the engagement.

 (8/8) Evaluation: We reflect on the client’s progress, and the effectiveness of the coaching.
 We create new priorities and next steps for beyond coaching.

 It’s really difficult to see ourselves from the outside.
 Assessment tools are used to supplement the perspective of the client, and can be an excellent method of identifying key focus areas for coaching.

 It’s difficult to get a true read on your own impact.
 A 360-Degree Review highlights both your “blind spots” and your unique contributions.
 It can be an eye-opener!

 The process involves surveying a handful of people in your immediate work environment – peers, direct reports, managers – and then comparing the feedback to the perception you have of yourself.

-The Leadership Circle Profile™ online assessment tool, in which I am certified, helps leaders understand the relationship between how they habitually think, and how they behave, and, more importantly, how all this impacts their current level of leadership effectiveness.
+The Leadership Circle Profile™ and EQ360 online assessment tools, in which I am certified, helps leaders understand the relationship between how they habitually think, and how they behave, and, more importantly, how all this impacts their current level of leadership effectiveness.

 Alternatively, a Subjective 360 can be conducted, in which I personally interview people with whom one interacts in the workplace and amalgamate the information into a report.
 It’s appropriate for a smaller group of stakeholders (4-6 interviews).